balancer/scaffold-balancer-v3/README.md

 In order to deploy new custom pool contracts on sepolia and execute scripts, you must set a `DEPLOYER_PRIVATE_KEY` at the path `packagages/hardhat/.env` (And your PK must have testnet sepolia ETH)

 ## Checkpoint 1: 🌊 Create A Custom Pool

+This checkpoint is all about creating a custom pool, registering it with the BalancerV3 Vault, and initializing it.
+It is focused on giving you as a dev a scaffolding kit to play with your custom pool.

 ### 1.1 Write a Custom Pool Contract